DSCxUQ/notes/1-CLI.md

 alias grep='grep --colour=auto
 ```

+\*Note that these aliases only live as long as your current terminal session.
+There are ways to make them persist, but we'll cover later.

 /Request for more/

 If you ever get sick of an alias, you can use `unalias <alias-name>` to remove that alias'd command.

 ## Vim vs Nano vs Emacs: The Eternal Battle

-So now, we know how to see files and create them, but what about editing them?
+So now we know how to see files and create them, but what about editing them?
 We can use text editors for this!
-Here, you can pick your poison: I pose three options here, `vim`, `nano` and `emacs`.
+You can pick your poison, but common options include `vim`, `nano` and `emacs`.
 Each have their advantages and drawbacks, so try each one out to see what you enjoy!
-Personally I use `vim`, and use many of the extensions that MIT's [*missing semester*](https://www.youtube.com/watch?v=a6Q8Na575qc) lectures entail.
-Let's see a quick demo for creating a python script...
+Personally I use `vim`.
+If you'd like to see a walkthrough of vim's basic functionality have a look at MIT's [*missing semester*](https://www.youtube.com/watch?v=a6Q8Na575qc) lecture on vim.
+Let's see a quick demo for creating a Python script...

 Quick notes on vim commands / modes - I won't cover them in depth as this isn't a vim lecture, but be sure to check out MIT's lecture on it linked above if you want to know more!

 > Modes: Entering `vim` is normal mode, use `h j k l` or the arrow keys to move the cursor around.
 Press `i` to enter insert mode, where you can enter text!
 To leave insert mode, just hit `esc`.

-> Commands: `:w` to save, `:q` to quit, `:wq` to save and quit.
+> Commands can only be entered in normal mode.
+Particularly handy commands include: `:w` to save, `:q` to quit, `:wq` to save and quit.

 Try writing the following in `vim dsc.py` and returning to the command line after saving.